Management Fee on Excluded Expenses: When the Fee Base Is the Problem

 Yes, within your lease's audit window.
 Most leases give you 1 to 3 years after reconciliation delivery to file a dispute.
 If the same calculation error applied in prior years, include those periods in your dispute letter.
 Document the overcharge for each year separately.

 The management fee is usually included in the CAM pool subject to the cap.
 So a management fee overcharge simultaneously inflates your CAM total and may push you closer to or through the cap.
 If you have a controllable CAM cap, reducing the management fee may also reduce the cap calculation baseline in future years.
-See Management Fee Overcharge in CAM for the complete rate and cap analysis.
+See the CAM cap violation guide for the cap interaction analysis.

 CAMAudit's detection engine back-calculates the management fee base from the charged amount and rate, then compares it against the allowable base defined by your lease's exclusions.